Chigiriq/HorseDashboard/src/index.md

   <div class="card">
     <h2>Top 5 Most Races (Jockeys)</h2>
     <div class="muted" style="margin-bottom: 10px;">
-      Jockeys with the most rides.
-Indicates high utilization rates and availability across the selected dataset.
+      Jockeys with the highest volume of starts.
+A measure of rider talent and frequency of competition.
     </div>
     ${clickablePlot({
       height: 300,